 The Harvard-Radcliffe Dramatic Club has been working hard to bring to life their own rendition of West Side Story, one that the cast and crew hope will illuminate both the truths and flaws underpinning the original work that portrayed race relations and Puerto Rican life through a limited lens.
 If Cambridge, Massachusetts, is close to where you call home, you won’t want to miss HRDC’s final two shows taking place this Saturday and Sunday evening at Farkas Hall on the Harvard campus.

 Amanda Gonzalez-Piloto, the president of TEATRO!, the school’s platform for Latinx creative arts, is working as the technical producer of the show.
-Gonzalez-Piloto told the that one of the challenges to HRDC’s production is the fact that the script cannot be altered from its original form to fit or better express the story that the production wants to tell.
+Gonzalez-Piloto told the The Harvard Gazette that one of the challenges to HRDC’s production is the fact that the script cannot be altered from its original form to fit or better express the story that the production wants to tell.
 “We’re working within a limited framework, so we have been asking: What can we do to make a more accurate and respectful cultural representation and also acknowledge there are some seeds of truth in this very flawed creative masterpiece?”
 After all, the music, lyrics, and narrative behind the 1961 film production of West Side Story were all credited to white males, leaving much for today’s audiences to consider.

 Part of this process involves facing some of the work’s uncomfortable elements, forcing the production to embody and process the racism inherent in the script.
 “These are stories with problematic characters, but someone has to play the problematic role.
 It’s important to get the full story, to avoid historical revisionism or cleaning up a past that is violent and hateful and complicated,” she said.